-The risk for a disease or adverse event represents the probability for the event to occur among a defined susceptible (or exposed) population.
-For example, the risk of developing a skin rash in the first week of treatment in patients receiving an antimicrobial.
+The risk for a disease (or adverse event) represents the probability for the event to occur among a defined susceptible (or exposed) population.
+For example, the risk of a skin rash in the first week of treatment in patients receiving an antimicrobial.
 When risk is presented as a proportion (per 100 patients), we assume that all patients were exposed for the same length of time.
-In the examples above, all subjects were observed for 1 week.
-However, it is expected that the longer a person is exposed, the higher is the probability for the event to be observed.3
+In the example above, all patients were observed for 1 week.
+However, it is expected that the longer a patient is susceptible, or exposed, the higher is the probability for events to be observed.
+Incidence rates can be used to account for different lengths of times exposed when measuring risk.3

-Incidence rate (or incidence density rate or person-time incidence rate)
+Incidence rate (or incidence density rate or patient-time incidence rate)

 Refers to the time after a drug or biological product has been approved by FDA.4